HoneybunchBuilder/toybox/readme.md

 Ubuntu with: `sudo apt install -y libncurses5`

 #### Macos / iOS
-You should only need the xcode developer command line tools installed.
+You should only need the xcode developer command line tools installed and the MoltenVK Vulkan SDK (primarily for `dxc`).

 These are somewhat untested.
 Builds for macOS do work and even package properly but iOS builds have not been setup to properly package .ipa files nor has it been tested on any devices.